secretlycarl/plex-playlist-fix/README.md

 # Usage

-Set up the config file with your information
+Set up the config file with your Plex info

-Set up the run command to mount your folders with CSVs and mp3s
+Set up the run command to mount the folder with CSVs from plex-playlist-sync

 Build the docker image

 Run the docker run command

-The script will read the CSVs and look for the songs in your mp3 library, ask to confirm the match, and then add it to the appropriate plex playlist
+I combined the build & run commands in the file but they can be split